End to End Process Explained with Real Life Examples

-You’re looking into process improvement, and BPM (Business Process Management) sounds like a great idea to fine-tune the way you work.
+You are looking into process improvement, and BPM (Business Process Management) sounds like a great idea to fine-tune the way you work.
+Mid-market companies represent about 55% of our conversations at Tallyfy, and I have seen how often teams underestimate the complexity of truly end-to-end thinking.
+In our experience, when companies actually map their processes end-to-end, they discover the process spans far more steps than expected - we have seen vendor onboarding workflows with 13 distinct steps including cybersecurity reviews, documentation collection, and compliance addendums that teams initially thought were just three or four handoffs.
 But now, you discover a whole lot of buzzwords and terminology, and one of these is “end to end process.”

 Capturing an end to end process allows you to monitor and evaluate everything that your company does to achieve a certain result.
 Your goal is to make the entire process work as efficiently as possible.